-First let’s talk about the weight of water.
-One U.S. liquid gallon of fresh water weighs roughly 8.34 pounds (lb) or 3.785 kilograms (kg) at room temperature.
-Given that measurement we can extrapolate that a full 20-liter/ five-gallon jerry can (that weighs 4.3 pounds empty) plus 44.3 pounds of water is around 48.9 pounds total.
-It is easy to see that carrying a lot of water with you can get pretty heavy although not carrying water with you is a recipe for disaster.
+First, let’s talk about the weight of water.
+One U.S. liquid gallon of fresh water weighs roughly 8.34 pounds or 3.785 kilograms at room temperature.
+Given that measurement, we can extrapolate that a full 20-liter/ five-gallon jerry can (that weighs 4.3 pounds empty) plus 44.3 pounds of water is around 48.9 pounds total.
+It is easy to see that carrying a lot of water with you can get pretty heavy, although not carrying water with you is a recipe for disaster.
 So, you be the judge.

 Storage can be as simple as a Scepter Jerry Can, Rotopax, or a larger water tank like Front Runner Outfitters Slanted Water Tank.
 We’ll take a look at these options below:

-Scepter Jerry Can: Built to military specs and used widely around the world by military and NATO, these five gallon food-grade, low-density polyethylene (LDPE) and high-density polyethylene (HDPE) construction cans are BPA-free and will not add taste, odor or any chemicals to the water.
-The Scepter Jerry Can features a single carrying handle and a screw-top cap that locks securely in the closed position.
-The small spout makes it easy to fill water bottles and the breather hole with its own cap provides great airflow for easy pouring.
-I’ve used two of these mounted in a rack on my Land Cruiser for ten years and they haven’t let me down yet.
+The Scepter Jerry Can is built to military specs and used widely around the world by the military and NATO.
+These five gallon food-grade, low-density polyethylene (LDPE) and high-density polyethylene (HDPE) construction cans are BPA-free and will not add taste, odor or any chemicals to the water.
+The Scepter Jerry Can feature a single carrying handle and a screw-top cap that locks securely in the closed position.
+The small spout makes it easy to fill water bottles, and the breather hole with its own cap provides great airflow for easy pouring.
+I’ve used two of these mounted in a rack on my Land Cruiser for ten + years, and they haven’t let me down yet.

-RotopaX Water Can: RotopaX are a popular choice for overland travel as they are durable, lightweight, and don’t leak.
-These two (2) gallon roto-molded water cans have thicker walls and stronger construction to make it leak-proof – along with a sure seal gasket to guarantee your spout won’t leak or vibrate loose.
-RotopaX mounting kits are sold separately, but this solution provides a lot of options for placement in or on your vehicle.
+RotoPAX Water Cans are a popular choice for overland travel as they are durable, lightweight, and don’t leak.
+These two gallon roto-molded water cans have thicker walls and stronger construction to make it leak-proof – along with a sure seal gasket to guarantee your spout won’t leak or vibrate loose.
+RotoPAX mounting kits are sold separately, but this solution provides a lot of options for placement in or on your vehicle.